 In the original book about the Rites, ‘The Eye of Revelation,’ (download free here), the author, Peter Kelder’s, instructions are confusing about ‘bending’ at the waist before arching backward.

-Then in the text that follows the introduction to Rite No. 3, Kelder doesn’t mention bending at the waist at all.
+In his 1939 introduction to Rite No. 3, Kelder doesn’t mention bending at the waist at all.
 He says:

-‘All one needs to do is to kneel on his 'prayer rug,' place his hands on his thighs, and lean forward as far as possible with the head inclined so that the chin rests on the chest.’
+All one needs to do is kneel on his 'prayer rug,' place his hands on his thighs, and lean forward as far as possible with the head inclined so that the chin rests on the chest.

 When these muscles are correctly activated, they act like a natural weight belt or corset to protect your spine (lower back and neck).
 Like the guidewires on a tent, the better the core muscles are aligned, the stronger the structure.
 Having core strength is a huge benefit for everyday life and can help reduce backache, or in some cases, eliminate it.

 2nd part of the Kneeling Backbend, Rite No 3

-It is still worth remembering that the Rites are repetitive movements, and your technique needs to be correct from the word go.
+It is worth remembering that the Rites are repetitive movements, and your technique needs to be correct from the word go.
 In T5T, we fully consider the implications of long-term practice of the Rites and teach students how to avoid problems, while still obtaining all the great advantages of the Rites.